shiranD/carbon_emission_trends_ml/README.md

-# Carbon Emission Trends in Machine Learning
+# Neural Language Model Milestones
-This repository contains datapoints of time interval of 09/2022-10/2022 of several common ML tasks, describing their corresponding carbon emission, together with the number of downloads as occur at the Huggingface website.
+This repository contains datapoints of time interval between 1986-2021 of prominent milestones in the evolusion of Neural Language Models describing, in particular, their corresponding training size.
+This dataset is aimed to help understand and possibly predict the trajectory of dataset size in the near future.